Auto Insurance

-An auto insurance policy is a contract between you and an insurance company.
-You pay a premium, and in exchange, the insurance company promises to pay for injuries or property damage you inflict on another party caused by an 'at fault' accident.
-This can also be called a 'transfer of risk' to the insurance carrier Auto accidents can be very costly events.
+You pay a premium, and in exchange, the insurance company promises to pay for injuries or property damage you inflict on another party caused by an ‘at fault’ accident.
+This can also be called a ‘transfer of risk’ to the insurance carrier.
+Auto accidents can be very costly events.
 Instead of paying out of pocket, most people purchase an insurance policy to transfer the risk to an entity better able to afford the loss.

 Uninsured/Underinsured Motorist Injury Coverage (UM/UIM)